Triamus/applied_ds_python_um/README.md

-# um_course1_ds_python
+# applied_ds_python_um
-Course 1: Introduction to Data Science in Python - University of Michigan Applied Data Science with Python Specialization
+University of Michigan Applied Data Science with Python Specialization
+* Course 1: Introduction to Data Science in Python